directus-labs/guest-authoring/copy-this-template-directory/index.md

 ## Introduction

 In this guide, we will setup a testimonial widget using SvelteKit and Directus as a CMS.
+By following this tutorial, you will learn how to:

+- Create a Directus project and setup a Directus collection.
+- Add data to a Directus collection from a Svelte app.
-You will learn how to add data to your Directus collection, retrieve and display data from a Directus collection in your Svelte website.
+- Retrieve and display data from a Directus collection in your Svelte website.

 ## Before You Start